Overview

 Population Trend:

 The Chiloé Wigeon is a species of Least Concern by the IUCN, with a stable population trend.
-They are widespread throughout their range in South America, with no major threats leading to a significant population decline.
-In some regions, they are very common and can be seen in large flocks, especially during migration and wintering grounds.
+It is widespread throughout its range in South America, with no major threats leading to a significant population decline.
+In some regions, it is very common and can be seen in large flocks, especially during migration and wintering grounds.

 However, habitat destruction and pollution in some areas pose potential threats to local populations.
-The adaptability of Chiloé Wigeons to different environments, including urban areas, has helped maintain their numbers.
-Conservation efforts for this species are generally focused on habitat preservation and monitoring of population trends to ensure their continued stability.
+Chiloé Wigeons’ adaptability to different environments, including urban areas, has helped maintain their numbers.
+Conservation efforts for this species are generally focused on habitat preservation and monitoring population trends to ensure their continued stability.

 Population Threats: